 The balance sheet submitted with the return should be prepared from the books and should agree therewith, or any difference should be reconciled.
-All corporations engaged in an interstate trade or business and reporting to the Interstate Commerce Commission and to any national, state municipal or other public office may submit copies of their balance sheets prescribed by said Commission, or state and municipal authorities, as of the beginning and end of the taxable year.
+All corporations engaged in an interstate trade or business and reporting to the Surface Transportation Board and to any national, state municipal or other public office may submit copies of their balance sheets prescribed by said Board, or state and municipal authorities, as of the beginning and end of the taxable year.

-If the balance sheet as of the beginning of the current taxable year does not agree in every respect with the balance sheet which was submitted as of the end of the previous taxable year, the difference should be fully explained.
+If the balance sheet as of the beginning of the current taxable year does not agree in every respect with the balance sheet which was submitted as of the end of the previous taxable year, a reconciliation schedule should be submitted with the return.